anishrana2001/Prometheus/06 Service Discovery - part 1/01 file_sd.md

 File service Discovery is used for static content.

-### Create a Json file.
+### Create a Json file on master1 node.
 As per your requirement, you may populate the data inside the labels.

 ```
 echo "[